 History of Salina Coin Club

-a wide area of North Central Kansas.
+of North Central Kansas.
 That same year our Club joined the ANA (American Numismatic Association) and has been a continuous

 member since.
 During those early years, the membership included many active duty military personnel stationed at Smoky Hill

 Air Base and the head count was around 60 members.
 In 1964 the numbers swelled to over 70.
-One of those
+One of those members was still

 To promote the Numismatic hobby through education and participation.